-Utilizing trend numbers for the years 2013 through 2021, as provided by ODOT, RVMPO staff developed a yearly funding projection out to the year 2042 with an inflation rate of 2% applied to the average of the trend numbers for each category.
-In the table below are the calculated totals per category:
+Utilizing revenue estimates for the years 2013 through 2024, as provided by ODOT, MRMPO staff developed a yearly funding projection out to the year 2045 with an inflation rate of 2% applied to the average of the trend numbers for each category.
+Although ODOT does not program the funding by county and/or MPO in these broad categories the table below is a rough calculation of the totals per category.